amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-I.md

 ## Overview

-I have previously talked about **Reification** in another post.
 Reification signifies the run-time component representation.
+It means, it represents a type which can be completely represented at run-time.

+Eg, A primitive type, non-parameterized class or interface type, parameterized type of unbounded wildcard ({% highlight java %}List<?>{% endhighlight %}), raw type (List), Array whose component is reifiable ({% highlight java %}List<?>[], int[], List[]{% endhighlight %}).

 Arrays can reify their component types.
 It means array types can be represented properly in run time.

 ### Old School Example